grahamhoyes/ECE444-F2020-Lab3/README.md

 This repo is adapted from https://github.com/miguelgrinberg/flasky

 # Running in Docker
 The Dockerfile for running locally is [Dockerfile](Dockerfile).
-This configuration copies the app folder into the container at build time, which is not ideal for development as it requires rebuilding the container with every change.
-For optimal development experience, this should be replaced with a volume mount to take advantage of Flask's hot reloading.
+This configuration does not copy the contents of the `app` folder into the container.
+The expectation is that the container will be run with a volume mount for the app contents, as shown below.
+The benefits are twofold: during development the only time the container needs to be rebuilt is when dependencies are updated, and Flask's development server is able to use hot reloading when you make changes locally.

 A docker-compose configuration is in [docker-compose.yml](docker-compose.yml).
 If you have `docker-compose` on your system, this simplifies the Docker commands below.